santosdlaysa/santosdlaysa/README.md

 👋 Hi, I'm Laysa.
 <br>
 👩‍💻I am currently studying to be a front-end developer.
-Bachelor of Law and academic of Systems Analysis and Development
+Academic of Systems Analysis and Development

 <br>